Approved by the Energy, Environment, and Water Policy Committee on March 18, 2024

 The American Society of Civil Engineers (ASCE), recognizing the critical importance of safe drinking water to the public's safety, health, and welfare recommends:

-• Full appropriation of state and federal authorized funding for safe drinking water supply and system programs;
+- Full appropriation of state and federal authorized funding for safe drinking water programs.

-• Regulations be promulgated under the 1996 amendments to the Act, to balance the concern for drinking water quality with risk-based contaminant limitations that include adverse health effects, frequency of occurrence, and treatment technologies to avoid undue financial burdens on consumers;
+- Promulgating regulations under the 1996 SDWA amendments to balance drinking water quality standards with risk-based criteria, including adverse health effects, frequency of occurrence, and treatment process performance to mitigate excessive financial impacts on water utilities and their customers.

-• Congress, through the Environmental Protection Agency (EPA), to support state programs by providing federal funding, program planning assistance, and technical guidance with sufficient flexibility to accommodate state and local issues, including the development and funding of affordability programs;
+- Providing federal funding, program planning assistance, and technical guidance with sufficient flexibility to accommodate state and local issues.

-• Continued research on emerging pathogens and pollutants and into improved methods governing the disinfection of drinking water to protect public health from any harmful byproducts;
+- Continued research on emerging contaminants and into improving the disinfection of drinking water to better protect public health from harmful byproducts.

-• The professional education, research, and development necessary to formulate new methods of water quality analysis, water treatment, and related technologies be pursued; and
+- The professional education, research, and development necessary to formulate new methods of water quality analysis, water treatment, water system security, and the related technologies be applied.

 Issue